inozo22/minishell/nimishell/log.md

 TODO: Include a break in executer when cd is used in multiple pipes.
 It should work just when it is alone, but show error messages in the path if invalid
 TODO: error in lexer when redir is placed right after a pipe
 TODO: Fix path entering in executer.
 Must use the path inside data->path
+TODO: Add static variable home in built_cd to make the '~' expantion works